hyperledger-labs/fabric-block-archiving/README-E2ETEST.md

 To run end-to-end test scenarios, you need to meet the following prerequisites.

 * Python 2.7+
+  * Also need python-dev package, too
 * pip
 * virtualenv (optional)
   * To isolate the test environment from other dev environment on your local
+* Docker
+* Docker-compose
+  * You can't use docker-compose which has been installed on the distribution by default.

 ### Clone Test suites for Block Archiving feature